 In the midst of this daunting situation, the Lord is watching over and guarding his people attentively and alertly.
-He is overseeing their journey, protecting Israel and keeping them safe.
-He is deeply invested in this people and intensely vigilant over them.?
-The Lord?s eyes never leave them on this night; his attention and care are unwavering.
+He is overseeing their journey, protecting Israel, and keeping them safe.
+He is deeply invested in these people and intensely vigilant over them.
+The Lord’s eyes never leave them on this night; his attention and care are unwavering.
 He is completely and absolutely present with them as he redeems them out of Egypt.

 What an amazing picture of the way in which the Lord loves and cherishes his people.
 His eye is constantly upon us as we are on our journeys of redemption as well.
 He watches over us with great care, protecting us from harm and keeping us on the right path.
 He is constantly aware of what is before us and what is behind us, all the while walking right beside us.
 As we move into new territory on our journeys that is unfamiliar and uncomfortable, even frightening and dangerous, his loving attention never wavers.
 As he led Israel out of a place of oppression and persecution by his mighty hand, so he leads us out of places of hardship and enslavement into a place of freedom and deliverance.

 Exodus 12:42 also notes that as a response to the Lord’s vigilant protection and care on the night of the escape from Egypt, the children of Israel are in turn to be vigilant about remembering what the Lord did for them on that night.
 And that memory is to be a constant one that lasts throughout their generations.
 We, too, must consistently and regularly pause in recognition, gratitude, and celebration of the Lord’s vigilance on our behalf.
 For it is only in acknowledging and trusting the Lord’s vigilance that he empowers us to move forward in his presence on our own journeys, with all the accompanying perils and adversity.